-Dr Colin Zeng Assistant Professor, School of Accounting and Finance, PolyU
+Dr Colin ZengAssistant Professor, School of Accounting and Finance, PolyU

-Dr Rocky Tung Director, Head of Policy Research, FSDC
+Dr Rocky TungDirector, Head of Policy Research, FSDC

+Mr Roy Fan

+Director, Climate Change and

+Sustainability Services,

-Mr Roy Fan Director, Climate Change and Sustainability Services, Financial Services, Ernst & Young
+Financial Services, Ernst &

+Young

-- both business and stakeholders. - companies without a structured data framework. - Both retail and institutional investors are demanding for ESG.
+- Materiality assessment is a crucial part of ESG reporting.
+It identifies ESG issues that are significant to both business and stakeholders. - The vast amounts of data and coverage required for ESG disclosure could present challenge for companies without a structured data framework. - Both retail and institutional investors are demanding for ESG.